Leading Power Cord Manufacturers

 Hospital Plug

-To create the durability that high-stakes medical equipment applications need, hospital plugs have conductors that are welded or soldered to solid brass pins and blades.
+To ensure the reliability required for high-stakes medical equipment, hospital plugs feature conductors that are securely welded or soldered to solid brass pins and blades.

 NEMA Power Cord